-Responsibility: Board with input from Treasurer sets the selling price per board foot taking into account the following major expenses:
+Responsibility: Board, with input from Treasurer and the VP of Wood Operations, sets the selling price per board foot taking into account the following major expenses:

 - 1. Procuring logs (if any)

 - 2. Transporting logs (if any)

 - 3. Sawing lumber that can be sold

 - 4. Sawing lumber that cannot be sold

 - 5. Operating and maintaining the kiln (to include the reserve account for kiln maintenance/replacement)

 - 6. Pine post beetle spray

 - 7. Air drying materials